churchillcui/ads_retail/index.md

 <img src="images/sales_cartoon.png" alt="sales manager cartoon" class = "ct" width = "80%">

-These hard problems arose from retail sales managers call for a more systematic and scientific approach to model different sales types with potential influential factors.
+These hard problems from retail sales managers call for a more systematic and scientific approach to model different sales types with potential influential factors.
 Unfortunately, there has been a gap between the need of sales managers and retail sales data for a long time.
 To cover the gap, we conducted this data science project using retail sales data, trying to provide comprehensive advice for retail sales managers.

 ## Objective